adamcysec/ping_sweeper/README.md

 - default value is your machine's IP
 - allows you to spoof the IP in the packet, but then the response will never be returned to your machine.

+**Parameter --url, -u**
+- type : str
+- one or more urls to ping in csv format

+**Parameter -dns**
+- type : str
+- the dns to use when resolving urls
+- default = 8.8.8.8

 **Parameter --verbose, -v**
 - type : boolean
 - print verbose output